A new member of the homelab -- HP Pro Mini 400 G9

 - 2TB Samsung 990 Evo Plus NVME

-Additional specs about this machine can be found here as well:
+Additional specs about this machine can be found in the HP Pro Series 400 G9 specs page.

 Compared to my old Intel NUCs this system is more powerful and capable of replacing my two NUC nodes.
 The case is all metal, which is better than any plastic case, and helps with thermal dissipation.